Home » Gemstones » Tiger's-Eye

-Red Tiger's-Eye Gemstone: Tumbled tiger's-eye with a dyed red color.
+Red Tiger's-Eye Gemstone: Tumbled tiger's-eye with a red color.
+The red color was probably produced with heat treatment.
 Image copyright iStockphoto / Arpad Benedek.

 Tiger's-eye cabochons are very popular ring stones.
 They are one of the most common stones used in men's rings and cufflinks.
 It is also frequently cut into beads for use in necklaces and earrings.
 Tiger's-eye cabochons are used in pins, earrings, pendants, and many other jewelry items.
 Stones with a light honey color are especially popular.
 Tiger's-eye is frequently used for small sculptures and for producing tumbled stones.
 It is considered a semiprecious stone.

 Tiger's-Eye Rough: A piece of rough tiger's-eye.
 Image copyright iStockphoto / Robert Ellis.

 Tiger's-eye is frequently used as a rough in the production of tumbled stones.
 It has a hardness of 7 and tumbles well with other quartz gemstones and with agates or jaspers.
 It easily takes a high polish in a rock tumbler and is suitable for beginning to experienced tumblers.